cloudflare/cloudflare-docs/content/speed/optimization/protocol/http2.md

 ## Enable HTTP/2

-HTTP/2 is enabled by default for all plans (though it does require an [SSL certificate at Cloudflare’s edge network](/ssl/get-started/)).
+HTTP/2 is enabled by default for all plans (though it does require an [SSL certificate at Cloudflare's edge network](/ssl/get-started/)).

 ## Disable HTTP/2